yuanchaosu/yuanchaosu.github.io/contents/home.md

 [![RG](https://img.shields.io/badge/RG-ResearchGate-green?style=for-the-badge&logo=researchgate&logoColor=white)](https://www.researchgate.net/profile/Your_Profile)(https://www.researchgate.net/profile/Yuanchao-Su) \
 [![Github](https://img.shields.io/badge/github-blue?logo=github)](https://github.com/yuanchaosu?tab=repositories)

+---

 #### Associate Professor / MYSP Postdoctor Fellow

 #### University of Macau / Xi'an University of Science and Technology

-#
-#
+### Member of the Remote Sensing Professional Committee of the Chinese Society of Image and Graphics

 [![ORCID](https://img.shields.io/badge/ORCID-A6CE39?logo=orcid&logoColor=white)](https://orcid.org/0000-0002-4776-0862)

-#### Short Biography
+### Short Biography
 I received my Ph.D. degree from Sun Yat-sen University, Guangzhou, China, in 2019.
 From 2013 to 2015, I was an Exchange Postgraduate with the Optical Laboratory, Institute of Remote Sensing and Digital Earth, Chinese Academy of Sciences, Beijing, China.
 From 2018 to 2019, I served as a Visiting Researcher at the University of Tennessee, Knoxville, TN, USA.
 Since 2019, I have been serving at Xi'an University of Science and Technology, where I hold the position of Associate Professor.
 In 2023, I was selected for the Macau Young Scholars Program (MYSP), a China Mainland–Macau talent cooperation project, and am currently affiliated with the University of Macau.
 My research interests include deep learning and remote sensing image processing.

 I have been a Senior Member of the IEEE Geoscience and Remote Sensing Society since 2022.
-Additionally, I also serve as a reviewer for many international journals, such as IEEE TPAMI, IEEE TCYB, IEEE TNNLS, IEEE TIP, and IEEE TGRS\
+Additionally, I also serve as a reviewer for many international journals, such as IEEE TPAMI, IEEE TCYB, IEEE TNNLS, IEEE TIP, and IEEE TGRS

+---

-#### Emails
+### Emails
 - suyuanchao@ieee.org
 - suych@um.edu.mo
 - suych3@xust.edu.cn

+---

-#### Educations
+### Educations
 - PhD, Cartography and geography information system,  Sun Yat-Sen University, Canton, China, 2015-2019
-- M.Sc., Photogrammetry and Remote Sensing, Xi’an University of Science and Technology, Xi'an, China, 2012—2015 \
+- M.Sc., Photogrammetry and Remote Sensing, Xi’an University of Science and Technology, Xi'an, China, 2012—2015
 - B.S., Surveying and Mapping Engineering, Xi’an University of Science and Technology, Xi'an, China, 2008—2012.
-- Exchange Postgraduate, Institute of Remote Sensing and Digital Earth, Chinese Academy of Sciences, Beijing, China, 2013/09 - 2015/08 \
+- Exchange Postgraduate, Institute of Remote Sensing and Digital Earth, Chinese Academy of Sciences, Beijing, China, 2013/09 - 2015/08
-- Visiting Researcher, The University of Tennessee, Knoxville, TN, USA, 2018-2019 \
+- Visiting Researcher, The University of Tennessee, Knoxville, TN, USA, 2018-2019

+---

-#### Research Interests
+### Research Interests
 Hyperspectral Remote Sensing, Deep Learning, Machine Learning, Artificial Intelligence

+---

-#### Editorial Experience
+### Editorial Experience
 Guest Editor of Remote Sensing

+---

-#### Journal Reviewer
+### Journal Reviewer
 - IEEE Transactions on Geoscience and Remote Sensing
 - IEEE Transactions on Pattern Analysis and Machine Intelligence
 - IEEE Transactions on Cybernetics